ASEC Mimosas: Club life

 The club's colours are yellow and black; the badge displays a Mimosa.
 Together with their biggest rival Africa Sports National, they contest the most important ivorian football derby.
 These two are also the only clubs allowed to play their home games in Stade Félix Houphouët-Boigny.

 ASEC has, after own declarations, more than 8,000,000 fans in Ivory Coast and 15,000,000 in the whole region.
 The fans are called the Actionnaires.
 They are organised in the CNACO (Comité National d`Action et de Coordination, = National Committee for Action and Coordination), which has 40,000 members and consists out of 350 commissions.

-Records

-ASEC holds the world record for unbeaten league games, racking up 108 league and domestic cup games without loss between 1989 and 1994 before they were eventually beaten by SO Armee; four more than the unbeaten run of Steaua București in the late 1980s.